draggett/arena-webhub/README.md

 ## Integrated Web Server

 Web applications for access from Web browsers involve a set of  Web page resources.
 The Arena Web Hub looks for these in the "./www" folder.
-The integrated Web server will serve up "./www/index.html" for URL GET requests with the path "/".
+The integrated Web server will serve up the file at "./www/index.html" for URL GET requests with the path "/".
 Applications are responsible for managing Web resources  for the Web server.
 This includes web page scripts and their use of cookies.

 ## Thing Descriptions

 The object interface for things is described using JSON-LD with a default context.
 Arena Web Hub follows the W3C Thing Description specification, see: https://www.w3.org/TR/wot-thing-description/

 Note that the specification is still evolving, and the Arena Web Hub may not be fully compliant to the latest version of the [editor's draft specification](https://w3c.github.io/wot-thing-description/).
 An example is that Arena doesn't currently support protocol binding templates using "forms".
-This is because protocol binding templates aren't yet capable of a complete description of Arena's use of Server-Sent Events and WebSockets.
+This is because protocol binding templates aren't yet capable of a complete description of Arena's use of HTTPS, Server-Sent Events and WebSockets.

 ## Thing API